 Organizations’ data needs differ depending on their industry, their marketing objectives, and the tech stack they have in place.
 However, as an increasing number of data privacy regulations go into effect, we’re seeing a concerted shift in how marketers use data.
 Rather than relying on third-party brokers who may be breaching data regulations, marketers are tapping into more of their first-party data.
 In fact, a recent survey found that 82% of marketers plan to increase their use of first-party data.

 If you’re planning on tapping into more of your organization’s first-party data, don’t forget about this often-overlooked source of insights: consumer phone calls.
-In 2019, digital ads alone will drive over 162 billion calls to businesses.
+In 2019, digital ads alone drove over 162 billion calls to businesses.

 On inbound calls, consumers are literally telling you in their own voice a wealth of first-party data on their intent, their product/service interests, sentiments about your brand, and more that you could use to make smarter marketing decisions.
-When you turn phone conversations into structured first-party data with Invoca, you can optimize your marketing across channels to drive more high-value sales calls, deliver more personalized online and offline experiences, and convert more callers to customers.
+When you turn phone conversations into structured first-party data with a conversation intelligence platform like Invoca, you can optimize your marketing across channels to drive more high-value sales calls, deliver more personalized online and offline experiences, and convert more callers to customers.